- Toyota Prius is the vehicle most owners keep for 15+ years, 2.2x more than the average car

-The automotive research firm analyzed over 750,000 cars from the 1981-2003 model years sold in 2018 to determine which cars are most likely to be kept for at least 15 years.
-Among the top 15 models, Toyota holds 10 spots followed by Honda also earning multiple spots on the list with three.
-“Japanese vehicles are known for their quality and reliability, which is reaffirmed by the results of this list,” said iSeeCars CEO Phong Ly.
+The automotive research firm analyzed over 660,000 cars from the 1981-2005 model years sold in 2020 to determine which cars owners are most likely to keep for at least 15 years.
+Among the top 10 models, Toyota accounts for seven, while Honda has two and Subaru has one.

-The lone Subaru on the list is the tenth-ranked Forester compact SUV.
-“The Forester is a reliable vehicle known for its safety and affordability, which are both characteristics of the Subaru brand,” said Ly.
-“The vehicle offers standard all-wheel drive and impressive fuel economy, which appeal to practical consumers.”
+The lone Subaru on the list is the eighth-ranked Forester compact SUV.
+“The Forester is a reliable vehicle known for its safety and affordability,” said Brauer.
+“The vehicle offers standard all-wheel drive and impressive fuel economy, which furthers its appeal to practical consumers.”

 |Top 10 SUVs Owners Keep for 15 Years or Longer|